Truckee River Bridge

 In the spring of 2019, the project team agreed to execute a partial contract termination.
 This partial termination deleted work from the project that included the wye intersection, Fanny Bridge, and SR 89 between the Fanny Bridge and new Transit Center entrance.

-Work to construct a new roundabout at the wye intersection, replacement of the Fanny Bridge, and rebuilding SR 89 between the Fanny Bridge and new Transit Center entrance may begin in Spring 2021 and completed by Fall 2022.
-FLAP funds have been programmed to complete the remaining work and require a 21.5% local match to be provided.
-This work will be repackaged in a new contract pending the availability of funding.
+Work to construct a new roundabout at the wye intersection, replacement of the Fanny Bridge, and rebuilding SR 89 between the Fanny Bridge and new Transit Center entrance may begin in Spring 2022 and completed in two to three construction seasons.

 Interesting Project Facts